-Yes.
-Because ESSER and GEER funds may be used to implement public health protocols including, to the greatest extent practicable, policies in line with guidance from the CDC for the reopening and operation of school facilities to effectively maintain the health and safety of students, educators, and other staff, providing COVID-19 vaccinations is an allowable use of ESSER and GEER funds.
-Allowable vaccination outreach efforts in general could include activities to create awareness and build confidence, facilitate clinics, and provide incentives such as paid time off for staff to get vaccinated.
-In cases where administrative fees are required to obtain a vaccination, ESSER or GEER funds may be used to offset the cost as long as the cost is reasonable.
-See Appendix B, Section 1 for more information on vaccinations.
+create awareness and build confidence, facilitate clinics, and provide incentives such as paid time off for staff to get vaccinated.
+In cases where administrative fees are required to obtain a vaccination, these funds may be used to offset the cost as long as the cost is reasonable.

 B-4.
-May ESSER and GEER funds be used for personal protective equipment (PPE), cleaning and sanitizing materials, and related supplies necessary to maintain school operations during and after the COVID-19 pandemic?
+May ESF-SEA, ESF-Governor, and ARP-OA SEA funds be used for personal protective equipment (PPE), cleaning and sanitizing materials, and related supplies necessary to maintain school operations during and after the COVID-19 pandemic?

 Yes.
-Purchasing PPE, cleaning and sanitizing materials, portable air purifiers, and emergency supplies necessary to adequately respond to COVID-19 are allowable uses of ESSER and GEER funds.
-These costs are consistent with the statutory purposes of the programs "to prevent, prepare for, and respond to" COVID-19, and LEAs are specifically authorized to use funds for such activities.
+Purchasing PPE, cleaning and sanitizing materials, portable air purifiers, and emergency supplies necessary to adequately respond to COVID-19 are allowable uses of ESF-SEA, ESF-Governor, and ARP-OA SEA funds.
+These costs are consistent with the purposes of the programs "to prevent, prepare for, and respond to" COVID-19.